One of the most challenging parts of building a product is determining where and when to allocate resources.

 The ‘Release view‘ is a tool that lets you see which features are in which release cycles in a card style.

 It then lets you quickly and easily move features between releases.

-The kanban view is a kanban board that shows you which features are being worked on now, which are in progress, which are being left for future development, and which are already completed now.
+The ‘Kanban view‘ is a kanban board that shows you which features are being worked on now, which are in progress, and also which are left for future development.

-The timeline view is a calendar that shows you which features were being worked on during what time frames, giving you a high level overview of how time was being allocated.
+The ‘Timeline view‘ is a calendar showing which features were worked on during certain time periods, providing high-level insight into how time gets allocated.